 Third, and perhaps most important, no one else out there seems to be using this phrase or handle or what have you besides myself.
 I have adopted this nonsensical moniker and now it is mine!

 Q: What do you blog about?

-Vegetable garden blogging has been replaced by lots of knitting patterns featuring leaves, and the most historical thing about my blog is my annual tradition of posting WWI knitting patterns on my blogiversary/remembrance day/veteran’s day.
+Garden blogging has been replaced by lots of knitting patterns featuring leaves.
+The most historical thing about my blog is my annual tradition of posting WWI knitting patterns on my blogiversary/remembrance day/veteran’s day.

 Q: But WHY do you blog?